barbgunter/ENC3241-portfoliobg/resume.md

 BarbGunter@ucf.edu <br>
 (407) 123-4567

-<font size="5">Experienced professional who has worked in fast-paced business environments that demanded strong organizational, technical, and interpersonal skills.
+Experienced professional who has worked in fast-paced business environments that demanded strong organizational, technical, and interpersonal skills.
 A diligent, consistently promoted worker with extensive experience in daily business communication and documentation who is seeking an editorial role.

 #### **EDUCATION**